Ghost (Swedish band): Formation and Opus Eponymous (2006–2011)

 Ghost spent a few weeks in a basement studio in the band's hometown of Linköping recording their debut album.
 In June 2010, the band released their first single "Elizabeth".
 Ghost released their first studio album, Opus Eponymous, on 18 October 2010, on the independent record label Rise Above Records.
+The album earned them international recognition.
 The album reached number 50 on the Sverigetopplistan and was well received by critics, being nominated for the 2011 Grammis Award for "Best Hard Rock" album.
 Ghost played their first concert on 23 October 2010 at the Hammer of Doom festival in Würzburg, Germany.

 Ghost supported gothic metal band Paradise Lost on their "Draconian Times MMXI" tour in April 2011.
 On 29 May, Ghost made their United States debut at the Maryland Deathfest.
-The band performed at Download Festival in Leicestershire, England on 11 June.
+The band performed at Download Festival in Leicestershire, England, on 11 June.
 Following their performance, Phil Anselmo, lead singer of the band Down, performed wearing a Ghost T-shirt and invited three members of the band to join him on the main stage, where they performed Down's "Bury Me In Smoke" together.
 In December 2011, Ghost took part in the "Defenders of the Faith III" tour with Trivium, In Flames, Rise to Remain and Insense.
-The band then embarked on their first US tour, "13 Dates of Doom," beginning in New York on 18 January 2012, and ending on 2 February in Los Angeles.
+The band then embarked on their first US tour, "13 Dates of Doom", beginning in New York on 18 January 2012, and ending on 2 February in Los Angeles.
 Afterwards Ghost joined Mastodon and Opeth as the opening act on the Heritage Hunter Tour throughout North America during April and May 2012.
 In June, Ghost received the award for "Breakthrough Band" at the Metal Hammer Golden Gods Awards.